tomastastic/FlashCard/my-fastapi-app/README.md

-# FastAPI API for CRUD Operations on a MySQL Database
+# API WORK IN PROGRESS

-This project is a FastAPI application that provides CRUD (Create, Read, Update, Delete) operations on a MySQL database.
-It allows you to interact with the database through HTTP endpoints and perform various operations on the data.
+This directory is for the FastAPI application that provides CRUD (Create, Read, Update, Delete) operations on the MySQL database that stores the study resources and the users data.

 ## Project Structure